Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard.

 College/Career Indicator (CCI)

-- The CCI will be calculated for the 2015–16 four-year graduation cohort (Class of 2016).
-The students in this cohort took the Smarter Balanced Summative Assessments in spring 2015, when they were in grade eleven.
-Therefore, this year’s CCI will use the grade eleven results for the spring 2015 assessments.
+- The CCI was calculated using the 2017–18 four-year graduation cohort (Class of 2018).
+The students in this cohort took the Smarter Balanced Summative Assessments in spring 2018, when they were in grade eleven.
+Therefore, this year’s CCI will use the grade eleven results for the spring 2018 assessments.

 English Learner Progress Indicator (ELPI)